Rutherford Community Blood Bank 60th Birthday Celebration Blood Drive

 Registration: Appointments are not required, but can be made by calling 201-251-3703 or online here.
 A free cholesterol screening will be included.

 Details: Donors should bring ID and eat before coming.
-Individuals 16 or 17 years of age must bring the parental consent form available here
+Individuals 16 or 17 years of age must bring a parental consent form.

 For more information about the Rutherford Community Blood Bank’s founding and history, see below